dlaziuk/ML_Portfolio/README.md

 # ML_Portfolio

-This is a repository showcasing my projects and skills.
+Hello!
+My name is David Laziuk and I am currently a Machine Learning graduate student at Steven's Institute of Technology.
+These are my completed projects.

 <!--
 ## Live Website